freeCodeCamp/freeCodeCamp/guide/english/r/data-types/index.md

 ## Data Frame
  It is more general than a matrix, in that different columns can have different basic data types.
+Data frames are the most common way of storing datasets.
 For example:

 	> d <- c(1,2,3,4)
 	> e <- c("red", "white", "red", NA)